Scientific Research Red Light Therapy

 • Population: Dementia patients.

-• Main finding: Improved sleep quality within ~7 days reported by caregivers.
+• Improved sleep quality within approximately 7 days

 3. Gaggi NL, et al. Enhancing sleep, wakefulness, and cognition with photobiomodulation (2025 review)